simonjbeaumont/simonjbeaumont.github.io/software/_drafts/xenserver-vgpu.md

-Currently each physical GPU (PGPU) only supports homogeneous vGPU configurations but different configurations are supported on different PGPUs across a singe K1/K2 card.
+Currently each physical GPU (PGPU) only supports homogeneous vGPU configurations but different configurations are supported on different PGPUs across a single K1/K2 card.
 This means that, with 2 K1 cards, we can run up to **64 VMs per host** with vGPU support which is fantastic for VDI workloads.

 The more powerful K2 cards boast better performance, reducing the cost of